UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

 2. what if the python version that you need is not in the system?
    - First is to make sure this is the case, by using ```module avail python ```
    - Then if it is a newer version you could send a support request (more on this later today) asking the module to be installed
-   - Alternativly, you could use the Miniconda module to create your own python environment
+   - Alternatively, you could use the Miniconda module to create your own python environment
    - If the version is old or leads to errors that you can not resolve, when trying with Miniconda, you can use a container.
 We have Sigularity installed on our system (more on this during the best practices course)
        - https://documentation.sigma2.no/training/events/2023-05-best-practices-on-NRIS-clusters.html